AaryanKhClasses/NITG-FY/README.md

 # NITG-FY
-Collection of all Notes, References, Exam Papers, etc. for First Year NITG 2024-25.
+Collection of all Books, References, Exam Papers, etc. for First Year NITG 2024-25.